BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - Terror
 - Venom

-**ACTIVE/PASSIVE RULES**
+- **Slow-acting Venom** `PASSIVE`

-- **Slow-acting Venom** `PASSIVE` - Any model that suffers a wound from a War Drake which isn't prevented, and is not slain, reduces their Fight and Attack value by 1 (to a minimum of 1) for the remainder of the game.
+Any model that suffers a wound from a War Drake which isn't prevented, and is not slain, reduces their Fight and Attack value by 1 (to a minimum of 1) for the remainder of the game.
 This effect does not stack on the same model between wounds from different War Drakes.

 </div>